po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

-> **Note:** You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Submit then indicate you are skipping by typing “I choose to skip this assignment” in the text box.

 - - -
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.